evetion/GeoArrays.jl/README.md

 ![example plot](docs/img/RGB.byte.png)

+Note that for larger GeoArrays, only a sample of the data is plotted for performance.
+By default the sample size is twice figure size.
+You can control this factor by calling `plot(ga, scalefactor=2)`, where higher scalefactor yields higher sizes, up to the original GeoArray size.

 ### Subsetting arrays
 GeoArrays can be subset by row, column and band using the array subsetting notation, e.g. `ga[100:200, 200:300, 1:2]`.